QualiSystems/Ixia-IxNetwork-Controller-Shell-2G/README.md

 When you import a service shell, most shells are automatically assigned a default service category which is associated with the Global domain.
 For custom shells, this may not be true.

-**To associate the Ixia IxNetwork Controller 2G service to a non-global domain:**
+**To associate the Ixia IxNetwork Controller 2G service to a domain:**

 **Note:** The association process differs depending on the type of shell - second generation (2G) shell or first generation (1G) shell.
 The instructions below detail the steps for a 2G service shell.

-1. (Optional) You can associate the service to a service category that already exists in CloudShell or associate the service to a new category.
+1. (Optional) To associate the service to a new service category(s):

-	**Note:** If you do not want to change the category(s) of this shell, you can use the default category that comes out-of-the-box (if it exists).
+	**Note:** If you do not want to add a new category(s) to this shell, you can use the default category that comes out-of-the-box (if it exists).

-	* Associate the service family to an existing category(s).

-		1. In Resource Manager Client, open the **Resource Families** explorer and click the relevant service family.

-		2. From the right pane, open the **Categories** tab.

-		3. Click **Add**.
-The **Select Category** dialog box is displayed.

-		4. Select a category from the catalog and click **OK**.

-	or

-	* Modify the 2G category(s) in the shell project’s configuration files to add a new category(s).
-See [Associating categories to 1st Gen Service Shells](https://devguide.quali.com/reference/9.0.0/associating-service-categories.html).
+	• Modify the *shelldefinition.yaml* file to add a service category(s) to the shell.
+See the CloudShell Developer Guide’s [Associating categories to a service shell](https://devguide.quali.com/shells/9.0.0/customizing-shells.html#associating-categories-to-a-service-shell) article.
+Note that when importing the shell into CloudShell, the new categories will be linked automatically with the Global domain.

-2. Associate the shell’s service category to a domain.
+2. Associate the shell’s service category (either the out-of-the-box category or the new category you created in step 1) to a non-Global domain.
 	1. In the **Manage** dashboard, click **Categories** from the left sidebar, or **Domains** if you are a domain admin.

 	2. Select **Services Categories**.